Craft the Perfect Mobile Experience: Show & Hide Shopify Sections with CSS

 Save your changes and preview your website to see the desktop and mobile versions.
 The desktop section should be hidden on mobile.

-Part 2: Create a Mobile-Specific Section
+Create a Mobile-Specific Section

 STEP 1: Open the Theme Customizer.